DEGREE REQUIREMENTS

 One Possible Degree Path for B.A.
 Degree

-Students receive advanced placement credit for MATH 101 by achieving a score of four or five on the AP AB-level test and for MATH 101 and 102 by achieving a score of four or five on the BC-level test.
-Students who have had calculus but have not taken the AP test may petition the department for a waiver of the calculus requirements.
+Students receive advanced placement credit for (the equivalent of) MATH 101 by achieving a score of four or five on the AP Calculus AB exam, and for MATH 101 and 102 by achieving a score of four or five on the AP Calculus BC exam.
+Other types of standardized tests may also receive credit; see this Registrar page for details on how to claim this credit.
+Alternatively, students may earn credit for the equivalent of MATH 101 by passing a Rice-administered exam at the beginning of their time at Rice.
 Entering students should enroll in the most advanced course commensurate with their background; advice is available from the mathematics faculty during Orientation Week and at other times.

 Disclaimer: Official requirements for the BA in Mathematics Degree are posted in the General Announcements on the Registrar's website (available here).
 Please note that these are the definitive version.